Dirt Bike Tube & Tire Change

 I usually only use rim guards for the first part of tire removal.
 If you have a nice new rim, I would suggest sliding them around the rim as you go to protect it as much as possible.
 It will take more time, but the rims aren’t cheap.

-A set of tire spoons go for about $20, and a bead holder goes for around $14.
+A set of tire spoons go for about $50, and a bead holder goes for around $14, if you need tools, you can get a good deal on HERE!

 Work on your wheel with the brake rotor up.
 You can use it to hook your tire spoons during removal, and when it’s face-up, you avoid accidentally damaging the rotor.
 Plus, when you work to the rear tire, you won’t have to worry about punching the sprocket (that hurts).